1hiking/1hiking.github.io/content/posts/MakingABrowserFromScratch.md

 # Introduction

-So let's talk about browser development, one of the most complex programs in your computer!
+So let's talk about developing a browser, one of the most complex programs in your computer!

 As most people know, since the 90's web browsers have been an essential program in anyone's computer, they allow you to connect with your friends online, play videogames, read scientific papers, or even niche functions to connect to FTP...! oh actually nevermind.